rerun-io/rerun/examples/python/controlnet/README.md

 rr.log("input/raw", rr.Image(image), timeless=True)
 rr.log("input/canny", rr.Image(canny_image), timeless=True)
 ```
+<h2 style="color: #4FA37C;">Core Rerun Concept Timeless</h2>
+The image and canny_image variables are marked as timeless.

+Timeless entities belong to all timelines (existing ones, and ones not yet created) and are shown leftmost in the time panel in the viewer.
+This is useful for entities that aren't part of normal data capture, but set the scene for how they are shown.

+This designation ensures their constant availability across all timelines in Rerun, aiding in consistent comparison and documentation.

 ## Controlnet generation
 Load the [ControlNet ](https://huggingface.co/diffusers/controlnet-canny-sdxl-1.0) and [Stable Diffusion XL](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0) models from HuggingFace